ctevans/Pokedex-PokemonRegistry/README.md

 # Startup:

 1: Populate ElasticSearch DB with the test data.

+1: Elasticsearch.bat will need to be running an instance of the elasticsearch server for the data to be loaded in.

 With elasticsearch DB set up please run these commands:

 Path: ElasticSearch/

-Command 1: pip install elasticsearch-loader
+Command 2: pip install elasticsearch-loader

 (Pip will need python installed on the machine in general.)

-Command 2: elasticsearch_loader --index pokemon --type pokemon csv PokemonData.csv
+Command 3: elasticsearch_loader --index pokemon --type pokemon csv PokemonData.csv

 2: Starting up the Back End: